Skip to main content

 Select your Google Ads account

 After authorizing, select the Google Ads account (customer account) you want to manage.
-The Ad Manager supports one connected Google Ads account per sub-account.
+The Ad Manager supports one connected Google Ads account per account.

 5